kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 If any of the functions in the pipeline fails for whatever reason, then the entire pipeline is aborted and the local filesystem is left intact.

+## Specifying `image`

+The `image` field specifies the container image for the function.
+You can specify an image from any container registry.
+If the registry is omitted, the default container registry for functions catalog (`gcr.io/kpt-fn`) is prepended automatically.
+For example, `set-labels:v0.1` is automatically expanded to `gcr.io/kpt-fn/set-labels:v0.1`.

 ## Specifying `functionConfig`

 In [Chapter 2], we saw this conceptual representation of a function invocation: